OkabeRintarouBeta/openmesh-challenge3/README.md

 This should resolve the error and allow you to proceed with the setup and usage of the application.

+## Troubleshooting Missing Live Data

+If the live data feed is not appearing in the graph, there's a quick fix to resolve this issue.
+Please visit our data API URL: https://openmeshfizzylogicbackend-env.eba-pkzpq5i2.ap-southeast-2.elasticbeanstalk.com/.

+Since our API uses a self-signed certificate, your browser might display a security warning.
+Please proceed to the URL regardless of this warning.
+After visiting the API URL, return to the web application, and the live data should now be visible.

 ## Contributing

 We welcome contributions to this project!
 Please refer to our contributing guidelines for more information on how to participate.